StampedPassp0rt/GA-Project-1-Sat-Scores/README.md

 5) sat_scores_clean.csv - CSV created with numpy savetxt, which eliminated the column name references and hence was not of much use for Tableau heat maps.
 Did not use.

 6) Heat Map - Mean Math Score.png.
-Heat map as an image

-7)
+7) Heat Map - Mean Verbal Score.png

 8)